Elnubi7/Virtual_keyboard-/README.md

 ## 📌 Overview

-**Virtual Hand Keyboard** is a gesture-controlled keyboard powered by your webcam.
-You can type letters by pointing at virtual keys using your index finger and "click" by pinching (index + middle finger).
+This project allows users to simulate typing on a virtual keyboard using **hand gestures** tracked by their **webcam**.

+You point your **index finger** at a key, and "click" it by bringing your **middle finger close** — all without touching a real keyboard.

 ---

 ## 🎯 How It Works

-- 📷 Uses your **webcam** to detect hand in real-time
+- 🖐 Detects your hand using `cvzone` (MediaPipe under the hood)
-- ✋ Tracks **index finger** to detect which key you're pointing at
+- 👆 Tracks the tip of your index finger to know where you're pointing
-- 👌 When **index + middle finger pinch** → triggers key press
+- 👌 Detects a click when index and middle fingertips are close
-- 💬 Simulates actual typing using `pynput`
+- ⌨️ Displays a virtual keyboard and types using `pynput`
+- 🧠 Shows real-time typed text on screen
-- 🔙 Special key `<` works as backspace
+- 🔙 Supports Backspace with `<` button

 ---